Susan Gast, Author

 (See part 1 here.)

-The photo at the top of the page shows you WHERE TO PLACE the CUT EDGE of your vacuum sealer bag.
+The photo above shows you WHERE TO PLACE the CUT EDGE of your food vacuum sealer bag.

 The edge of the bag goes right in the center of the black oval vacuum channel.